Ryuukae/To-Do.List/README.md

     - Click the delete button (trash icon) to remove a task.
     - Tasks will be saved automatically to `localStorage`.

-## Customization

-### Styles

-- You can customize the styles in `css/style.css`.
-- Fonts can be changed by replacing the font files in `fonts/`.

 ## Contributing

-Feel free to make a pull request or open an issue to contribute to the project.
+Feel free to make a pull request or open an issue to contribute to the project, but as this repo is a guided project, it is not actively maintained.

 ## License